ospalh/anki-addons/pages/Downloader sites.md

 American English, add a “`#`” character to the line “`MacmillanBritishDownloader(),`” and remove it from the line “`# MacmillanAmericanDownloader(),`”.
-(Do not remove the comma or parantheses.
+(Do not remove the comma or parentheses.
 Do not make other changes unless you know what you are doing.)

 After you have made changes to the file and saved it, you need to